guardianproject/info/content/blog/2013-07-09-building-securing-anonymizing-android-apps/index.md

   <div id="event-description-wrap" itemprop="description">
     <p>
       Please join us for lunch and crypto-talk with Hans-Christoph Steiner of the Guardian Project.
-Hans will talk about the how and why of building secure mobile applications that keep the user&#8217;s data encrypted and hidden from prying eyes.
-We&#8217;ll have a few short presentations on tools like SQLCipher, IOCipher, and NetCipher and how they can be used in modern applications.
-We&#8217;ll answer questions about general strategies and specific toolkits that we&#8217;ve created.
+Hans will talk about the how and why of building secure mobile applications that keep the user's data encrypted and hidden from prying eyes.
+We'll have a few short presentations on tools like SQLCipher, IOCipher, and NetCipher and how they can be used in modern applications.
+We'll answer questions about general strategies and specific toolkits that we've created.
     </p>

     <p>